Finding Support and Resistance Levels: Complete Guide

 Support line breakout

-Hits on a support or resistance level actually weaken the level over time Each time the price revisits a level, stop loss orders accumulate underneath the zone as you can see by the increasing line thickness.
+Hits on a support or resistance level weaken the level over time Each time the price revisits a level, stop loss orders accumulate underneath the zone as you can see by the increasing line thickness.

 These make prime areas for an influx of order flow as these orders are triggered.
 Depending on the number of stop-loss orders beneath the support line and the number of breakout traders standing by, the price can move fast and hard away from the level.